cupGreek/ml-pipeline/README.md

 * 5. Save the models to `model` folder
 * 6. Make prediction of test data using `ensemble_model_predict()`
 * 7. Evaluate the model performance using `model_eval()`
+* 8. Save the evaluation result to `evaluation` folder

 for **predicting**: